Alaska Cruise - Holland America - Zaandam (July 24th to July 31st)

 - Room & Amenities: The room and bathroom have sensor lights strip on the floor, which I loved.
 The provided shampoo, conditioner, soap, and lotion (Elemis) were good enough: Robes, beach towels, and thin blankets were provided in the closet.

 - Water: Don’t forget your own water bottle.
-You SHOULD NOT drink water from the sink.
+You can drink water from the sink.
 We filled our bottles in the Lido daily.
 Zaandam is a plastic-free ship, possibly like the entire Holland America fleet.

 - Library & Internet: There’s a library on the ship if you prefer paper books.
 There was also one computer with internet access in the library area.
 I enjoyed being away from social media on the days we were at sea but it was helpful to know there was internet if needed.